Alexandra of Yugoslavia: Financial and marital difficulties

 Now without income and any prospect of returning to Yugoslavia, Peter II and Alexandra resolved to leave Claridge's Hotel and moved to a mansion in the Borough of Runnymede.
 Abandoned by the British government, they settled for a time in France, between Paris and Monte Carlo, then in Switzerland at St. Moritz.
 Increasingly penniless, they ended up leaving Europe and in 1949, they settled in New York City, where the former King hoped to complete a financial project.
 Still penniless, the couple was forced to sell Alexandra's necklace of emeralds and other pieces of her jewelry to pay their accumulated debts.
 In addition to these difficulties was the fact that they were unable to manage a budget.
 As Alexandra wrote in her autobiography, she had no idea of the value of things, and she quickly proved incapable of maintaining a home.

 In the United States, Peter II soon drifted away.
 Having made poor financial investments, he lost the little money he had left.
-Unable to adapt to the daily life of a normal citizen, he turned to alcohol and affairs with younger women.
-For her part, Alexandra's love for her husband turned to obsession.
-Likely prone to anorexia for years, increasingly unstable, she made her first suicide attempt during a visit to her mother in Venice during the summer of 1950.
+Unable to adapt to the daily life of a normal citizen, he turned to alcohol and affairs with other women.
+Likely prone to anorexia for years, she made her first suicide attempt during a visit to her mother in Venice during the summer of 1950.

 The relations of the royal couple went from bad to worse.
-Alexandra used her son to put pressure on her husband and the child witnessed very violent scenes between his parents.
 Thanks to the intervention of his maternal grandmother, the 4-year-old former Crown Prince Alexander was sent to Italy with the Count and Countess of Robilant, friends of the royal couple.
 The child then grew up in an atmosphere much more stable and loving, with only a few visits from his parents.